 Simple, elegant, eco-friendly.

 Bluce is my eco-minded design company specializing in upcycled guitar string jewelry.
-The strings are sourced from family, friends and local repair shops and given a new life.
-Each guitar string piece is cut to length, hand cleaned and carefully assembled.
+The strings are sourced from family, friends, and local repair shops and are given a new life.
+Each guitar string piece is cut to length, hand-cleaned, and carefully assembled.

 "Their journey began by bringing joy in the form of sound and is allowed to continue, by bringing joy in the form of art."

 "I grew up in a musically-rich and artistic environment.
-Instruments hung on the walls and were picked up daily, we painted old newspaper rolls to make wrapping paper, tie-dyed in the garage and poured cement stepping stones into molds we made in the sand box.
-My sister and I gravitated towards ballet and various visual arts over band.
-I might have broken my dads heart a little when I quit the clarinet after just one year of practice.
+Instruments hung on the walls and were picked up daily, we painted old newspaper rolls to make wrapping paper, tie-dyed in the garage and poured cement stepping stones into molds we made in the sandbox.
+My sister and I gravitated towards ballet and various visual arts over band class.
+I might have broken my dad's heart a little when I quit the clarinet after just one year of practice.
 I began experimenting with jewelry design and the idea of repurposing other art techniques and materials.
-I made stain glass pendants, soldered stones and shell pieces I found at the river and eventually made my mom a pair of earrings out of her old mandolin strings.
+I made stained glass pendants, soldered stones, and shell pieces I found at the river and eventually made my mom a pair of earrings out of her old mandolin strings.
 Since then I've fallen in love with the unique story and amazing detail that the instrument strings give to each and every piece."